-Do you possess good eye and hand coordination skills and consider yourself handy?
-Are you comfortable getting your hands dirty while working with tools and heavy machinery?
-Then, a career as a plumber might be perfect for you.
+Are you comfortable getting dirty while working with tools and heavy machinery?
+If yes, a career as a plumber might be perfect for you.

-The main job of a plumber involves the installation, testing, and maintenance of sewage pipes and fixtures, metal roofing, fittings, etc. to ensure a proper and sanitized drainage system.
-Plumbers work at several places that include residential and commercial premises, sewage plants and more.
+A plumber's job involves installing, testing, and maintaining sewage pipes and fixtures, metal roofing, and fittings to ensure a proper and sanitized drainage system.

 1. What Is Plumbing?

-Plumbing is a system that uses pipes, water tanks, plumbing fixtures, sewage valves, ventilation, HVAC systems, and other gears to transport fluids for several applications such as heating and cooling, removal of waste, and potable delivery of water.
+Plumbing is a system that uses pipes, water tanks, plumbing fixtures, sewage valves, ventilation, HVAC systems, and other gears to transport fluids for several applications.
+These include heating and cooling, waste removal, and potable water delivery.

 2. Who Is A Plumber?